 SCHISMISM is a work-in-progress combining voice, piano, stilts, electronics and video.

 Utilizing a wide variety of mediums, "Schismism . . . " examines the American condition from various aesthetic and cultural perspectives.
-With triggered light device created in collaboration with sculptor Gregory Barsamian
+With triggered light device created in collaboration with sculptor Gregory Barsamian (2001 Leonardo New Horizons Award for Innovations in New Media).

 Sharing the bill that evening will be Endangered Guitarist Hans Tammen!